music-suite/music-suite/src/Development/Sources.md

 # Managing sources and builds

 Unfortunately, developing a large cross-package system in Cabal is a sligthly cubersome task.
-There is a utility program (`music-util`)[https://github.com/music-suite/music-util]
+There is a utility program [`music-util`](https://github.com/music-suite/music-util), created to assist developers with common tasks.
+The names and internal dependencies of the music-suite packages are hardcoded into this program.

 ## Setup